 When you purchase a property, you’ve purchased a building and its components.
 While the real property is typically depreciated over 39 years (or 27.5 years residential), 20-40% of the purchase can often be reclassified as personal property and depreciated much more quickly (usually 5, 7, or 15 years).
 Flooring, signage, landscaping, and parking lots are examples of components that can often be reclassified.

-For more information on how a cost segregation study can help you, register for the upcoming webinar presented by Brendan Walsh, cost segregation expert and tax leader from Clark Shaefer Hackett on May 24 at 10am.
+For more information on how a cost segregation study can help you, view the webinar presented by Brendan Walsh, cost segregation expert and tax leader from Clark Shaefer Hackett.

 Clark Shaefer Hackett is also offering Conway Center members a no-fee, no-pressure cost segregation feasibility analysis, so you can consider whether a full study will benefit your company.
 View the Service Provider Offerings section of our website for more information.